xdotnano/PSXtract/README.md

 <h1>psxtract</h1>

 Tool to decrypt and convert PSOne Classics from PSP/PS3.
-Written by Hykem.
+Written by **Hykem**.

 This tool allows you to decrypt a PSOne Classics EBOOT.PBP on your PC, using the emulated PSP method.
 It features a modified version of libkirk's source code to support DES encryption/decryption and the AMCTRL functions.